samikeijonen/uuups/README.md

 ## My wishlist

-I have hopes and dreames for the starter theme:
+I have hopes and dreams for the starter theme:

 - Accessibility ready out of the box.
 - Clean semantic HTML without lots of extra DIVs